The Quantum Steeplechase: Problem description

-Consider a Luttinger liquid in one dimension with forward scattering short range mutual interactions \cite{giamarchi2004quantum} in the presence of a scalar potential that is localized near an origin.
-This potential is denoted by a black box indicating that it can be any finite sequence of barriers and wells.
-In Fig. \ref{revealed}, the scenario is described using playing cards.
+Consider a Luttinger liquid in one dimension with forward scattering short-range mutual interactions \cite{giamarchi2004quantum} in the presence of a scalar potential V(x) that is localized near an origin.
+The full generic-Hamiltonian of the system(s) under study (before taking the RPA limit) is (are),